Back to Blog

 Skip NordicTrack if: You're casual about cardio, tight on space, or budget-conscious.
 A simpler machine or gym membership makes more sense.

 Just remember: the best treadmill is the one you'll actually use.
-Whether that's a $6,000 NordicTrack or the $15 day pass at Snap Fitness depends entirely on your lifestyle and commitment level.
-For guidance on building a complete routine, check our first month gym plan to maximize whatever equipment you choose.
+Whether that's a NordicTrack or a day pass at Snap Fitness depends entirely on your lifestyle and commitment level.
+For guidance on building a complete routine, check our first month gym plan to maximise whatever equipment you choose.